-At least 24 dead after ferry carrying 139 capsizes in central Indonesia
+At least 24 dead after ferry carrying 139 sinks in central Indonesia

 “Evacuation is still ongoing and there are still some passengers on the capsized ferry.
 Other ships are afraid to approach because of high waves,” Sutopo said.

-The incident occurred about 300 meters off the Pabadilang coast in South Sulawesi province at 2:30pm.
+The incident occurred about 300 metres (1,000 feet) off the Pabadilang coast in South Sulawesi province at 2.30pm.

 Maritime accidents occur with some frequency in Indonesia, mostly due to safety problems such as overcapacity and bad maintenance of ships and boats.